paulclovis/Bushed/README.md

 ##### What's BUSHED :

-    BUSHID is the IdName generator for the biggest size data compilation :
+    BUSHED is the IdName generator for the biggest size data compilation :

 -------------------------------------------------